BoBch27/firevault_go/README.md

 ------------
 The `Options` instance has **4** built-in methods to support overriding default `CollectionRef` method options.

 - `SkipValidation` - Returns a new `Options` instance that allows to skip the data validation during creation, updating and validation methods.
-The "name" tag, "omitempty" tags and "ignore" tag will still be honoured.
+The "name" rule, "omitempty" rules and "ignore" rule will still be honoured.
 	- *Returns*:
 		- A new `Options` instance.
 ```go
 newOptions := options.SkipValidation()
 ```
-- `AllowEmptyFields` - Returns a new `Options` instance that allows to specify which field paths should ignore the "omitempty" tags.
+- `AllowEmptyFields` - Returns a new `Options` instance that allows to specify which field paths should ignore the "omitempty" rules.
 This can be useful when zero values are needed only during a specific method call.
-If left empty, those tags will be honoured for all fields.
+If left empty, those rules will be honoured for all fields.
 	- *Expects*:
 		- path: A varying number of `string` values (using dot separation) used to select field paths.
 	- *Returns*: